 Research at the Kelso Museum

 Scholars and students are welcome to visit the Kelso Museum of Near Eastern Archaeology and Barbour Library to pursue research in the museum and archival collections.
-Those wishing to work with the museum's collections, please contact Karen Bowden Cooper at email@example.com to discuss your project and arrange for a visit.
+Those wishing to work with the museum's collections, please contact Karen Bowden Cooper at firstname.lastname@example.org to discuss your project and arrange for a visit.
+You can also schedule your tour online and select from a list of available activities.

 Museum Field Trips and Classes